Virtualization-projects/rancher-labs-wiki/Kubernetes-Management.md

     docker cp /var/etcd/backups/$target etcd-restore:/data/data.current
     docker rm etcd-restore
     ```
+    * Note - you must be logged in as a user with read access to the remote backups.
+Otherwise, the `docker cp` command will silently fail.
 5. Change your environment type back to **Kubernetes**.
 The system stack will launch and your pods will be reconciled.
 Your backup may reflect a different deployment topology than what currently exists; pods may be deleted/recreated.